 License fees represent costs payable to content providers for use of their brands and intellectual property in products sold.
 Our licensing agreements are mainly on a revenue-share basis.
-Margins in the current quarter are lower than the same quarter in the prior year.
-License fees in the prior year quarter benefited significantly from the reversal of previously accrued license fees following resolution of renegotiations with certain providers.
+Margins in the current quarter are higher than the same quarter in the prior year.
+License fees in the prior year quarter included the amortization of prepaid license fees, improving gross margin by 15.2%.
+In the current year quarter, the Company improved margins through better optimization of content properties across its network of sites and distribution channels.